Non-Recourse Loan: Self-Directed IRA Financing Explained

 3. Secure Non-Recourse Loan Approval

 Find a lender specializing in non-recourse IRA loans.
 They will assess the property and your IRA's eligibility for the loan and loan options.
 They will also determine the amount of money your IRA will need as a down payment.
+Review all disclosures in your non-recourse loan agreement.

 Be prepared to provide detailed information about the property, your investment plan, and your IRA's holdings.
 Your credit history isn't a factor.
 The loan is made directly to your IRA, not to you.